ARTReach

 The Arts Council makes ARTReach awards year-round on a funds-available basis.

 Apply ideally three months before starting your promotion.
-Download our small ARTReach application packet using the button below; it contains the info on this page and the description what we’d like to know about your ideas in the 1-2 page application letter.
+Download our ARTReach application packet using the button below; it contains the description of what we’d like to know about your ideas in the 1-2 page application letter.

 The Arts Council defines “arts” as dance, literature/writing, music, theater, storytelling and the visual/graphic arts.
 If you have any questions, please call!
 We’re here for the arts in our community and look forward to hearing your ideas!